-- Forest-related mill residues, pulping by-product and other by-products of wood processing, thinnings, slash, limbs, bark, brush and other cellulosic plant material or non-merchantable forest-related products; - Solid wood waste materials, including dunnage, manufacturing and construction wood wastes, demolition and storm debris and landscape or right-of-way trimmings; and - Agriculture wastes, including orchard tree crops, vineyard, grain, legumes, sugar and other crop by-products or residues and livestock waste nutrients - All plant and grass material that is grown exclusively as a fuel for the production of electricity - Refuse derived fuels consisting of organic components and fibers of wastewater treatment solids; - Whole trees.
+- Forest-related mill residues, pulping by-product and other by-products of wood processing, thinnings, slash, limbs, bark, brush and other cellulosic plant material or non-merchantable forest-related products; - Solid wood waste materials, including dunnage, manufacturing and construction wood wastes, demolition and storm debris and landscape or right-of-way trimmings; - Agriculture wastes, including orchard tree crops, vineyard, grain, legumes, sugar and other crop by-products or residues and livestock waste nutrients; - All plant and grass material that is grown exclusively as a fuel for the production of electricity; - Refuse derived fuels consisting of organic components and fibers of wastewater treatment solids; and - Whole trees.

 A qualifying business enterprise will be exempt from state taxes for a period of ten (10) years from the date of certification.
-State taxes are: 1) any sales or use tax imposed on the business enterprise pursuant to law related to the purchase of component building materials and equipment for initial construction of facilities or expansion of facilities certified by the Mississippi Development Authority (MDA); 2) all income tax imposed pursuant to law on income earned by the business enterprise certified by the MDA; 3) Franchise tax imposed pursuant to law on the value of capital used, invested or employed by the business enterprise certified by the MDA; and 4) Any sales or use tax imposed on the lease of machinery and equipment acquired in the initial construction to establish the facility or for an expansion certified by the MDA.
+State taxes include: (1) any sales or use tax imposed on the business enterprise pursuant to law related to the purchase of component building materials and equipment for initial construction of facilities or expansion of facilities certified by the MDA; (2) all income tax imposed pursuant to law on income earned by the business enterprise certified by the MDA; (3) franchise tax imposed pursuant to law on the value of capital used, invested or employed by the business enterprise certified by the MDA; and (4) any sales or use tax imposed on the lease of machinery and equipment acquired in the initial construction to establish the facility or for an expansion certified by the MDA.

 The incentive is not available to businesses that move from one location within this state to another location within this state.
 The business must be in compliance with all state and local tax laws and related ordinances and resolutions to be eligible for the exemption.
-The exemption is not transferable and cannot be applied, used, or assigned to any other entity.
+The exemption is not transferable and cannot be applied, used, or assigned to any other entity unless approved by MDA.
 The approved business must also enter into an agreement with the MDA which sets out performance requirements of the business that must be met and provisions to recapture any or all of the taxes exempted if the requirements are not met.
 The business must make available, at the Commissioner's request, all books, records, or other information necessary to verify the correctness of the exemptions claimed.
 For more information on the application process for the Sales Tax Exemption for Clean Energy Business Enterprises, contact:

-Mississippi Development Authority Financial Resources Division Post Office Box 849 Jackson, Mississippi 39205 financial@mississippi.org 601-359-3552
+Mississippi Development Authority Business Incentives Division Post Office Box 849 Jackson, Mississippi 39205 financial@mississippi.org 601-359-3552

 The sales tax exemption is ONLY on component materials used in the initial construction, addition or improvement to a building and the machinery and equipment used therein.
-The exemption is for the retail rate on machinery and equipment, either seven percent (7%) or one-and-one-half percent (11⁄2%).
-To be eligible for the exemption, the item(s) must be SOLD

-OR LEASED DIRECTLY TO, BILLED DIRECTLY TO, and PAID FOR DIRECTLY BY the business receiving the exemption.
-The exemption does not apply to contractor's tax at three and one-half percent (31⁄2%) or at one and one-half percent (11⁄2%).
+The exemption is for the retail rate on machinery and equipment, either seven percent (7%) or one and one-half percent (11⁄2%).
+To be eligible for the exemption, the item(s) must be sold or leased directly to, billed directly to, and paid for directly by the business receiving the exemption.
+The exemption does not apply to contractor's tax at three and one-half percent $(3\frac{1}{2}\%)$ or at one and one-half percent $(1\frac{1}{2}\%)$.